magento/merchdocs/src/stores/security-two-factor-authentication.md

 ### Google

-To change how long the one-time-password (OTP) is available during sign in, clear the **Use system value** checkbox.
+To change how long the one-time password (OTP) is available during sign in, clear the **Use system value** checkbox.
 Then, enter the number of seconds that you want the **OTP Window** to be valid.

 ![Security configuration - Google]({% link images/images/config-security-2fa-google.png %}){: .zoom}
 _Google_